 As a result, The India Club launched on the 12th of January 1951.

-Bush House is also nearby the ornate building which used to be the HQ for the BBC world service.
+Bush House is also nearby the ornate building that used to be the HQ of the BBC world service.
 Now part of the Kings College campus.
 BBC staff would frequent the India Club as they served different Indian language-speaking areas and traveled.
 The Cosmopolitan backdrop to the club provided structure to many diverse people.

 Diversity of Members

 Back in the day barristers would also dine at the India Club and have conversations with anyone from academics to cultural leaders to share the lounge with people who had just arrived and were living in a small dwelling adjusting to the climate.
-The daughter of the Indian Prime minister attended and the broader Asian community, examples were the Indian Workers Association, The Goan Association, Calcutta Rowing Club, Indian Journalists Association, Indian Socialist group of Britain, Indian Women’s Organisation.
+The daughter of the Indian Prime minister attended and the broader Asian community, examples were the Indian Workers Association, The Goan Association, the Calcutta Rowing Club, the Indian Journalists Association, the Indian Socialist Group of Britain, and the Indian Women’s Organisation.

 The India League also progressed into forming free legal advice and research.